Wwise SDK 2021.1.9

 If your project uses Wwise Spatial Audio, the Spatial Audio library must also be initialized after the sound engine.
-For general information regarding how to use Spatial Audio, refer to API Overview.
+For general information regarding how to use Spatial Audio, refer to API Setup.
 Refer to AkSpatialAudioInitSettings to see the various parameters that are available to configure Spatial Audio.

 |Note: To use Spatial Audio, you need to link with the Spatial Audio module.|

 If you want to be able to use the Wwise authoring application to connect to your game and perform in-game mixing, profiling and troubleshooting, the next step is to initialize communications.
 It is strongly recommended to do so, as in-game mixing, profiling and troubleshooting are extremely powerful ways for the sound designer to work on your game's audio in a more efficient way.

 |Note: To use communications, you need to link with the CommunicationCentral module.|

 Note: Communications are available in the Debug and Profile configurations of the sound engine only.
 They are not needed in the retail version of your game, so they are not part of the Release build of the sound engine.
 The following code uses the